 The workload overview provides system administrators with various detailed information about the most important workload data, such as the CPU time, the number of database changes, the response times, and so on.
 You can display the workload overview for all task types (Dialog, Background, RFC, ALE, and Update), or only for one particular task type.

 Workload statistic overview

 This is equivalent to response time minus the sum of wait time, database request time, load time, roll time, and enqueue time

 Problem: Check on hardware side.

 A work process uses the CPU.

 Hint: 40% of response time.

-Probs: CPU bottleneck
+Problem: CPU bottleneck

-Go to Detail Analysis Menu -> Top CPU , check existence of Non-SAP (external) programs by sorting by CPU time.
+• Using transaction code ST06, go to Detail Analysis Menu -> Top CPU , check existence of Non-SAP (external) programs by sorting by CPU time.
 Try to run these external programs in offline hours.

-Check for any swapping happening in all the buffers.
+• Using transaction code ST02, check for any swapping happening in all the buffers.
 If there is high swapping for any buffer, increase the size of the buffer.